Paint Like A Pro: How to Prep Like A Boss

 - And relax….Now you know why pro painters charge the money the do!

-So now for a quick intro to our paint finishes and where best to use them…
+So now for a quick intro to the major paint finishes and where best to use them…

-Available in emulsion and wood paint, our chalky matt paint does what it says on the tin… Literally.
-It’s a dead flat, non-reflective paint that’s perfect for saturating your interior walls to create that enviable high-end, designer look.
+Our supreme matt emulsion does what it says on the tin… Literally.
+It’s a dead flat, non-reflective paint that’s perfect for saturating your interior walls, ceilings and primed woodwork to create that enviable high-end, designer look.
 It’s just beautiful.
-Paint skirtings and door frames in the same shade as your walls for a contemporary look that’s the dogs – we love doing this.
-But beware… this might not be the best option if your woodwork is likely to get bumped and scraped…
+Paint primed skirtings and door frames in the same shade as your walls for a contemporary look that’s the dogs – we love doing this.
+But beware… eggshell paint is the best option for woodwork.
+Use eggshell paint if your woodwork is likely to get bumped and scraped…

-Because of its durability, nearly matt paint is perfect for higher traffic areas like a lounge or hallway.
+Because of its durability, supreme eggshell is perfect for higher traffic areas like a lounge or hallway.
 Small houses would do better with this paint as people and objects often come into contact with walls where space is limited – well that’s the excuse my husband uses anyway 😉 And if you have children’s sticky hands to contend with, then also use this everywhere – apart from high humidity areas that is.
-Nearly matt isn’t well-suited to a damp environment which brings me nicely onto…
+Nearly matt isn’t well-suited to a damp environment.

 Paint like a Pro, in summary…